Mountain views from the Caucasus drawn by J.A. Güldenstädt (1787-1791).1

 Typological Atlas of Daghestan

 The project Typological Atlas of Daghestan (TALD) is a tool to visualize information about linguistic structures characteristic of Dagestan.
 The Atlas consists of datasets with information about particular features.
 Each year, several students of the School of Linguistics at HSE University Moscow (as well as interns from other universities) collect new datasets for the Atlas as part of a workshop.
-I used to coordinate this workshop together with Chiara Naccarato, and was involved in designing the current structure, types of visualization, and workflow of the Atlas.
+I used to coordinate this workshop together with Chiara Naccarato, and was involved in designing the structure and workflow of the Atlas.
 Click here if you are interested in becoming a contributor of the Atlas.

 Evidentiality as part of tense-aspect in East Caucasian languages